-4.8 The data protection front-end
+The data protection front-end

-The Ganache platform and the already connected Meta-mask needs to be linked up with the front end, to enable user access.
-The development server will start running after using the command: "npm run start".
-React.js was used for building the interface while the Bootstrap was used for creating UI elements.
-Once a transaction is requested (that is a smart contract is initiated), the meta mask pops out to request that the user confirms and shows the required gas fee for the exact transaction.
-A typical transaction request is shown in the meta-mask interface of Figures 5, 6 and 7 shows a confirmation interface for a transaction.
+The Ganache platform and the already connected MetaMask needs to be linked up with the front end, to enable user access.
+The development server will start running after using the command "npm run start."
+React.js was used for building the interface, whereas the Bootstrap was used for creating UI elements.
+Once a transaction is requested (that is a smart contract is initiated), the MetaMask pops out to request that the user confirms and shows the required gas fee for the exact transaction.
+A typical transaction request is shown in the MetaMask interface of Figures 4, 5, and 6, which shows a confirmation interface for a transaction.

-The Doctors and Nurses interfaces are created for easy interaction with the blockchain, they are created and are written in Bootstrap.
-The patient's interface was also created along with the EHRM frontend interface as shown in Figure 8, Figure 9 and Figure 10.
-Figure 11 shows the creation of a Ganache blocks on the chain.
-Figure 12 shows Ganache smart contract initiation and approval.
+The Doctors and Nurses interfaces are created for easy interaction with the blockchain.
+They are created and written in Bootstrap.
+The patient's interface was also created along with the EHRM frontend interface as shown in Figures 7, 8, and 9.
+Figure 10 shows the creation of a Ganache blocks on the chain.
+Figure 11 shows Ganache smart contract initiation and approval.